One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization: Related Work

 \subsection{External Validity in Personalization}

-External validity refers to the extent to which research findings can be generalized beyond the specific conditions of a study to real-world contexts \citep{campbell2015}.
-In personalization research with LLMs, inadequately defined or operationalized personas can undermine external validity, limiting the applicability of findings to actual user populations \citep{bean2025measuringmattersconstructvalidity, raji2021aiwideworldbenchmark,gautam_stop_2024}.
-To improve external validity, NLP personalization research can draw on psychometric research.
-Following \citet{campbell1959convergent}, researchers should systematically compare different operationalizations of personalization methods that are as natural as possible and examine their correlations to ensure findings reflect genuine patterns rather than artifacts of specific methodological choices.
+External validity is the extent to which research findings generalize beyond the specific conditions of a study to real-world contexts \citep{campbell2015}.
+Inadequately defined or operationalized personas can undermine external validity in personalization studies, limiting the applicability of findings \citep{bean2025measuringmattersconstructvalidity, raji2021aiwideworldbenchmark,gautam_stop_2024}.
+Drawing on psychometric research can improve external validity: Researchers should systematically compare different operationalizations of personalization methods that are as natural as possible and examine their correlations to ensure findings reflect genuine patterns rather than artifacts of specific methodological choices \citep{campbell1959convergent}.